Tycely Williams

 Ann Marie Stieritz (’16)

-Ann Marie Stieritz is the immediate past-President and CEO of Liberty Fellowship.
+Ann Marie Stieritz is the past-President and former CEO of Liberty Fellowship.
 She stepped down from her role in June 2024 after 5 years of service and leading Liberty Fellowship’s incorporation as an independent 501(c)3 entity.
 Ann Marie originally joined Liberty Fellowship as its inaugural Chief Impact Officer in 2017, having served as President and CEO of the South Carolina Council on Competitiveness the prior three years.

 Ann Marie’s other professional roles in South Carolina include Deputy Executive Director of the University of South Carolina Office of Economic Engagement; Vice President for Economic and Workforce Competitiveness of the South Carolina Technical College System; and Founding Director of the nationally-recognized Apprenticeship Carolina™ initiative.